zulip/zulip/docs/management-commands.md

 commands can access the database.

-While Zulip takes advantage of built-in Django management commands for things like, we have dozens that we've written for a range of
+While Zulip takes advantage of built-in Django management commands for things like managing Django migrations, we also have dozens that we've written for a range of purposes:
-purposes:

 * Cron jobs to do regular updates, e.g. `update_analytics_counts.py`,
   `sync_ldap_user_data`, etc.